alphagov/govuk-developer-docs/source/manual/rummager-traffic-replay.html.md

 /var/log/gor_dump
 ```

-A copy of the file should be taken for the restore, as the restore requests
+You must copy the file for the restore, as the restore requests
 will be logged to the file.

-The following command can be used to run the
-restore:
+The following command can be used to run the restore:

 ```bash
 $ sudo goreplay -input-file "20171031.log|6000%" -stats -output-http-stats -output-http "http://localhost:3009/|6000%" -verbose